hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250621563v1-formosanbench-benchmarking-low-resource-austronesian-languages-in-th.md

 ---
 layout: default
-title: FormosanBench: Benchmarking Low-Resource Austronesian Languages in the Era of Large Language Models
+title: "FormosanBench: Benchmarking Low-Resource Austronesian Languages in the Era of Large Language Models"
 ---

 # FormosanBench: Benchmarking Low-Resource Austronesian Languages in the Era of Large Language Models